dannypule/useful-code-snippets/react.md

 import * as someService from '../../../../../api_services/some/service';
 import { getSomething } from './actions';
-import sagas, { getSomethingRequestSaga } from './sagas';
+import { getSomethingRequestSaga, somethingSagas } from './sagas';

 describe('Given getSomethingRequestSaga', () => {
   const PAYLOAD = 'some-payload';